ArthurDanjou/artsite/content/index.md

 ## Live Telemetry

-Research requires discipline and transparency.
-Here is a real-time overview of my :hover-text{text="current environment" hover="OS, Editor, Activity"} and historical data.
+Here is a real-time overview of my current environment and activity.

+:now-status{class="mb-4"}

 ::home-live-status-page{class="mb-4"}
 ::